liamwalsh1980/Milestone-Project-4/README.md

 ![Image template](readme/images/main-palette.png)

-Once I had finished building the homepage, I wanted the logo and ‘Enter the Shop’ button to standout more.
+Once I had finished building the homepage, I wanted the logo and ‘Enter the Shop’ buttons to standout more.
 Therefore, I decided to add a new colour to achieve this.
 The colour chosen is a deep red (Antique Ruby).
 I Also used the next shade across from this colour for hovering over.
 This shade I chose is called Cordovan red.
 This is used for the category links on the products and services pages.
 Both colours sourced from coolors.co like my main palette.

 ![Image template](readme/images/side-palette.png)